pugjs/pug-en/src/language/tags.md

 ## Rendered Whitespace

-By default, whitespace is removed from the beginning and end of tags, so that you have control over whether the rendered HTML elements touch or not.
+Whitespace is removed from the beginning and end of tags, so that you have control over whether the rendered HTML elements touch or not.
 Whitespace control is generally handled via [plain text](plain-text.html#whitespace-control).